RezkiPlay/RezkiPlay/README.md

 ---

 ### 👤 About Me
 Hi there!
 I’m Muhammad Rezki, a content creator, livestreamer, and digital enthusiast from Sungguminasa, Indonesia.
 My work revolves around exploring various aspects of the digital world, especially through social media and creative content development.
-I have a strong passion for combining **technology and art** to create captivating experiences for audiences.
+I have a strong passion for combining **technology and art** to create captivating experiences for audiences..

 I'm known for being **sociable**, and constantly seeking feedback for improvement.
 My journey in content creation has taught me the value of adaptability, and I’m always eager to learn and stay updated with industry trends.